okfn/handbook/text/courses/index.rst

         src="http://farm9.staticflickr.com/8070/8261230486_cd9aa3ebd5_q_d.jpg" alt="">
         <h3><a href="finding-data">Finding Data</a></h3>
         <p>
         Don't know where to start looking for data?
-This course gives an introduction to data portals and different data sources.
+This section gives an introduction to data portals and different data sources.
 Finally we will walk you through how to use one sample data portal. <br/>
         <p></p>
-        <a href="finding-data" class="btn btn-primary">Take Course</a>
+        <a href="finding-data" class="btn btn-primary">Go to section</a>
         </p>
       </div>
     </li>